Name: bottlebrush (Callistemon).

 Flowering: mostly spring and summer, spot flowering at other times.

-Feeding: yearly feeding with a complete fertiliser.
+Feeding: yearly feeding with a native, low-phosphorus fertiliser.

 Watering: drought-tolerant once established.
 Weekly to twice weekly watering in summer and weekly watering in winter.